-A text frame is a non-electrical drawing primitive.
-It is used to define an area on a schematic to contain textual information.
-The frame is a resizable rectangular area that can contain multiple lines of text and can automatically wrap and clip text to keep it within the bounds of the frame.
+A text frame is a non-electrical drawing primitive that is used to define an area on a schematic to contain textual information.
+The frame is a re-sizeable rectangular area that can contain multiple lines of text and can automatically wrap and clip text to keep it within the bounds of the frame.

-Text frames are available for placement in both Schematic and Schematic Library Editors, by:
+Text frames are available for placement in both the Schematic and Schematic Library editor using the following commands:

 After launching the command, the cursor will change to a cross-hair and you will enter text frame placement mode.
 Placement is made by performing the following sequence of actions:

-This method of editing allows you to select a placed text frame object directly in the workspace and change its size, shape or location, graphically.
+This method of editing allows you to select a placed text frame object directly in the design space and change its size, shape or location graphically.

 When a text frame object is selected, the following editing handles are available:

 The textual content of a text frame can be edited in-place by:

 The following methods of non-graphical editing are available.